 What is a Tap-to-Join Mobile Popup?

-- When a mobile visitor hits your site, they are presented with a popup and asked to simply “tab”
+- When a mobile visitor hits your site, they are presented with a popup and asked to simply “tap”

-- When the visitor “tabs” the CTA button a pre-populated text message is created with the keyword and short code automatically filled out.
+- When the visitor “taps” the CTA button, a pre-populated text message is created with the keyword and short code automatically filled out.
 All the user must do is hit “send” – they do not have to remember the short code or what word to enter (or how to spell it).

 - Many Listrak clients take this one step further for future cross-channel engagement.
 During the brands confirmation reply, they request an email address.
 This second ask, often engages 15% or more who further provide their email address.

 Listrak just launched our SMS Tap-to-Join editor to allows our clients to easily create and customize text message acquisition Tap-to-Join popups with no coding required.
 The Listrak Tap-to-Join editor includes templates to get you started.

 Follow these Best Practices for Design, Content, and Compliance